-- The firm secures two take-nothing judgments after the Texas Supreme Court denied review in two of the firm’s cases, one of those involving $22 million in damages. –click here to read more.
+- The firm secures take-nothing judgments after the Texas Supreme Court denies review in two of our firm’s cases, including one involving $22 million in damages. –click here to read more.

 - The firm kicks off 2017 with another win in the Texas Supreme Court – in UDR Texas Properties v.
-Petrie – affirming the protections afforded to property owners from claims arising from criminal activity on their premises.
+Petrie– affirming protections for property owners from claims involving criminal activity on their premises.
 See the Our Appeals page for details.

 - Tom Wright is quoted in Law360 about Texas legal fees legislation that would expand recoverable attorneys’ fees in commercial disputes.
 Mr. Wright notes that “restoring the attorneys’ fee provision to what it used to be before the change to ‘corporations and individuals’ will appropriately adjust the risk between parties and give good incentives to people to honor their contracts.”
 He is quoted in “Texas Bill May Fix Cos.'
 Unequal Footing In Atty Fee Fights” (subscription required).

 - Our firm closes out 2016 with two favorable decisions from the Texas Supreme Court – Byrdson Services v.
 SETRPC and in 4Front v.
 Rosales – issued on the same day.
 See the Our Appeals page for details.

 - Our firm starts off the summer with back-to-back wins in the Texas Supreme Court – Centerpoint Builders v.
 Trussway and In re J.B.
 Hunt – followed up with a win in the 4th Court of Appeals reversing a $9.5 million judgment against our client.
 Check out the Our Appeals page for details.

 - Firm partners Howard Close and Patrick McAndrew successfully represent a power company in a “baseball” arbitration concerning the sale of a $250 million power generation plant, in which our opponents sought damages of $125 million.
 Following the arbitration, the panel chooses our client's proffered damages figure, and finds our opponents are entitled to recover only one percent of the damages claimed.